jerotich8/farmHub/README.md

 1. Farmers enter crop details and select filters for market searches.
 2. The system fetches data dynamically from the database and displays it in an easy-to-read table.
-3. Users can also view crop yield trends and predictions for better planning.
+3. Users can receive data-driven recommendations for the most profitable markets to sell their produce, based on factors such as market demand, pricing trends, and regional preferences.

 ## How to Run